 How we keep your information secure

-All personal information we record is stored securely and in accordance with the new Data Protection Act 2018 and the General Data Protection Regulation (GDPR), which came into force on 25 May 2018.
+All personal information we record is stored securely and in accordance with the Data Protection Act 2018 and the UK GDPR.

 Most of the information we hold about you is held on secure internal systems.
 The rest is held on secure third party systems or with secure information storage companies where we have carried out checks to ensure they are secure and have contracts in place which detail their data protection obligations.

-Although the majority of personal information we hold is stored on systems in the EU, as previously mentioned most of it is held on our secure internal systems, there may be some occasions when your information may leave the EU, either in order to transfer it to another organisation or be stored on a system outside of the EU.
+Although the majority of personal information we hold is stored on systems in the UK, as previously mentioned most of it is held on our secure internal systems, there may be some occasions when your information may be transferred to another organisation or be stored on a system based outside of the UK.

 In order to provide you with assurance that we will hold your personal information securely we achieved the ISO 27001 Information Security Management accreditation.
 This is an internationally recognised information security standard, which is externally audited on a regular basis to ensure we comply.
 We also meet NHS information management standards through its NHS Information Governance Toolkit accreditation.